Resident234/php.net/pages/www.php.net_language.oop5.visibility.php.md

     /**
      * Make sure $price is a PHP float so that it can be used in a
      * NUMERICAL CALCULATION.
 Do not accept boolean, string, array or
-     * some other object that can&apos;t be included in a simple calculation.
+     * some other object that can't be included in a simple calculation.
      * This will ensure that the getPrice() function ALWAYS returns an
      * authentic, genuine, full-flavored PHP number and nothing but.
      *